RocioCMartinez/reading-notes/markdownnotes.md

 ## WYSIWYG (What you see is what you get)

-Editting Software: allows users to create documents that appear very similarly in both creation/finished products.
+Editing Software: allows users to create documents that appear very similarly in both creation/finished products.

 Ability to directly manipulate the layout of a document without typing/remembering names of layout commands.
 Example: Microsoft Word.